AAyet/analog-solar-forecasting/readme.md

 ```
 (point.forecast - point.truth)**2
 ```
-to get the squared error, since xarray package matches dimensions.
+to get the squared error, since the xarray package matches dimensions between Datasets.

 ### Notebooks contained in the repository ###